waylan/mddoc/README.md

     But if we do our own thing, I think (1) makes more sense to give users the flexability to change the output to fit their needs.

+    Either option would probably need to complete revamp of the doc string extracting code.
+The existing method relies heavily on Pydoc's text based method (used for displaying documentation on the command line as plain text).
+That works good for building a Markdown document which still needs parsered to HTML, but not so well for building HTML.
+Pydoc's own HTML method is much more complex (and not so easily portable).

 *   Or we could completely ignore the previous point and simpley improve the existing method.
 A few things would need to happen:

     * The markup inserted by the preprocessor needs to be broken up and integrated into the list of lines so the rest of the preprocessors can operate on it properly.

     * The Markdown pulled from the doc strings needs to have whitespace normalization.

     * An option could be added to the DocTag to allow the document author to define the lowest level header so the output fits into the document's hierarchy.
 Not sure what this would look like.
 Not sure I like `[% object.name 3 %]`.
 Maybe